geoconnections-rjc/LLPRO-DOCS/docs/zone.md

 * **<span class="cooling">COOLING MODE LOAD ENTRY</span>** Enter loads in the <span class="cooling">COOLING COLUMN</span> to account for peak cooling and annual ground loads for the current **Zone** according to the time block in which they occur.
     * The most critical values will be the peak loads placed in the time block in which they occur.
     * Enter the average <span class="cooling">COOLING</span> loads in the remaining (three) time blocks.
-* **Equivalent Full Load Run Hours** The number of hours the zone would have to be under peak heating/cooling load conditions for the system to add/remove the equivalent amount of heat energy to meet its annual heating/cooling requirements (Peak Load (Btu/hr) x EFLH (hr) = Energy Added/Removed (Btu)).
+* <span class="term">Equivalent Full Load Run Hours</span> The number of hours the zone would have to be under peak heating/cooling load conditions for the system to add/remove the equivalent amount of heat energy to meet its annual heating/cooling requirements (Peak Load (Btu/hr) x EFLH (hr) = Energy Added/Removed (Btu)).
     * This input is used to determine annual ground loads and can be used as an alternative to a detailed hour-by-hour building analysis.